Why learn French of all options? What are the advantages? Is it really worth it in 2026? Check out the 24 top benefits of studying French.

 French-speaking countries are home to many famous dances.

-Experience the thrill of The French Cancan, valse musette, farandole, bourrée auvergnate, maraîchine, Java, Madison, and Zouk.
+Experience the thrill of the French Cancan, valse musette, farandole, bourrée auvergnate, maraîchine, Java, Madison, and Zouk.

 Does the movement of your leg show your interest in French dance?